1. Take the carseat and remove the 4 plastic rivets that hold the 2 sections together.

 I also painted my drain tubing flat black, as it had a yellow line and some text on most of it.
 A light dusting will do, and the paint will not be even the least bit obvious and will still cover nicely.

-Most people use PVC cement to hold the PVC in place (it will twist and contort at the joints if you do not secure it somehow.)
+Most people use PVC cement to hold the PVC in place (it will twist and contort at the joints if you do not secure it).

 A much cheaper solution is to drive a screw through the connectors into the PVC itself.

-These will differ from bot to bot, depending on your own person preference, but I created them from 1" PVC cut in a rectangle shape and attached with 90 degree PVC connectors.
+These will differ from bot to bot, depending on your own preferences, but I built them from 1" PVC cut in a rectangle shape and attached with 90 degree PVC connectors.